 If you’re in spring-cleaning mode, it’s important to devote some attention to the outside of your house as well as the inside.
 One of the most critical home maintenance tasks that should never be overlooked this time of year is cleaning the gutters.

 Clogged gutters can cause all kinds of damage.
 When gutters fill with debris — like sticks and leaves — it prevents rainwater and snowmelt from being able to drain off the roof of your house.
 This water can seep underneath your roofing and cause mold issues both outside and inside the home.
 It can also cause the gutters to sag, which can lead to structural problems on the side of the house — and even in the foundation.
 Another problem is that leaves and other debris in your gutters make ideal homes for rodents and other pests.

-There are many good reasons to keep your gutters clean!
+But just how to clean gutters?
 Experts recommend cleaning your gutters twice a year: in the fall and in the spring.
 Neglecting to clean gutters can lead to expensive repairs down the line.

 Here are our best tips on how to clean gutters.

 Cleaning gutters is a dirty job, so you'll want to keep that in mind when you suit up.
 You should wear rubber gloves, work pants and a shirt or jacket with long-sleeves.
 You may also want to consider wearing safety goggles to protect your eyes.

 - Make sure you have a sturdy, extendable ladder.
 You can also use a ladder stabilizer to increase support and prevent any scraping damage to the side of your house.
 Since you'll be working high off the ground, it's a good idea to have someone there to spot you.
 And remember, don't ever climb above the second highest rung.